Anomandarist/Shadowrun-UK/AdventureLog/LendingAHand.md

 - Stairs lubricated
 - Breaching charge set up
 - Loki doing silly walks around the lab perimeter
-- 10pm-12.00pm Cleaners are advised not to service this floor; other movement is usual.
+- 10pm-12.00pm Cleaners are advised not to service this floor; other movement is usual

 - Morning: Workers come in and don’t heed our gunplay warnings, get frisked and moved on
-- Loki follows workers who are casing the lab back into their office, confronts them, they stun him a lot.
+- Loki follows workers who are casing the lab back into their office, confronts them, they stun him a lot
-- He survives by the skin of his teeth, messages people in a panic and extends his spurs and knifes a worker in the chest.
+- He survives by the skin of his teeth, messages people in a panic and extends his spurs and knifes a worker in the chest
 - Vlad runs to help and whips the worker standing behind Loki

 - Smith hears someone coming up the stairs
 	- Gets Sanguine to mark targets behind the wall
 	- Opens fire through the wall

-- Jack gets involved and summons his spirits to do so also.
+- Jack gets involved and summons his spirits to do so also
-- Sanguine flicks to the CCTV showing the mess.
+- Sanguine flicks to the CCTV showing the mess
 - Loki is a swing and a miss on the guy he is trying to spur into oblivion

 - Drones fly out of lift/stairs and try to strobe/noise Smith

-- Hackers messing with Vlad’s whip, retracting it.
+- Hackers messing with Vlad’s whip, retracting it
 - Sanguine identifies a decker two floors up
 - Vlad re-retracts it and gets back to work